General Information

 • All students are expected to move to class when the warning bell rings.
 Students are to be seated in their classes when the final bell for class rings.
 Between the 3rd and 4th blocks each day, there is no break; there is 5 minutes to get from one classroom to the next.
 Students are to move immediately to their last class of the day.

-Outreach After School Program
+Connect After School Program

-• Runs from 3:10 pm – 4:00 pm 2/3 days per week.
+• Runs from 3:00 pm – 4:30 pm 2/3 days per week.
 Please check the schedule.

 • A Teacher from our Learning Support Services Department, along with volunteers (adults, Peer Tutors, EAs, etc) will be available to assist students with homework, tests, or assignments.

 • A sign in computer is at the front of the room.
-Students are to sign in with their student number each time they come (even if they are in Outreach during regular class time).
+Students are to sign in with their student number each time they come (even if they are in Connect during regular class time).

 Cafeteria Service